 G2 rating: 3.9/5 (1,269 reviews)

-Skip Paycor if: You're a straightforward services business where standard payroll tools cover your compliance needs fine.
+Skip Paycor if: You run a straightforward services business where standard payroll tools cover your compliance needs just fine.

-GoCo does one thing better than almost anyone else: it eliminates HR paperwork.
-Their Magic Docs technology auto-fills employee data into forms and collects e-signatures — onboarding, policy acknowledgments, benefits enrollment, all handled digitally without manual data entry.
-For small businesses still running HR on paper, email, and shared drives, it's often the fastest path to structure.
+GoCo does one thing better than almost any other HR software for small business: it eliminates HR paperwork entirely.
+Their Magic Docs technology auto-fills employee data into forms and collects e-signatures covering onboarding, policy acknowledgments, and benefits enrollment, all handled digitally without manual data entry.
+For small businesses still running HR on paper, email, and shared drives, GoCo is often the fastest path to a structured HR system.

 What you'll like:

-• Designed specifically for SMB HR teams without big IT resources
+• Designed specifically for small business HR teams without big IT resources

-• Very strong G2 satisfaction scores — including a #1 Relationship Index spot for Core HR
+• Very strong G2 satisfaction scores including a number 1 Relationship Index spot for Core HR software

-• Flexible workflows that adapt to your processes instead of forcing you into a fixed template
+• Flexible workflows that adapt to your small business HR processes instead of forcing you into a fixed template

 What you might not like:

-• You'll typically integrate external payroll rather than running it natively
+• You will typically integrate external payroll software rather than running payroll natively

 Pricing: Custom, quote-based by company size.
 Free demo available.